 The Company often receives the right to nominate a member to the Board of Directors of companies to which it provides an investment.
 The nominees may be of the Company, and accordingly, the investee company may become related to the Company.
-The table below identifies where an employee, officer or director of the Company held a position with an investee company.
+The table below identifies the related party, the name of the related officer or director of the Company and the position they held with the investee company.